eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 * `connector`: contains the configuration and build files for both the consumer and the provider connector
+* `backend-service-provider-push`: represent the backend service where the consumer connector will send the EndpointDataReference to access the data

 > For the sake of simplicity, we will use an in-memory catalog and fill it with just one single
 > asset.
 This will be deleted after the provider shutdown.